Patient education: Asthma inhaler techniques in adults (Beyond the Basics)

 ●Multiple dose devices, which contain up to 200 doses

 ●Single dose devices (Foradil Aerolizer, Spiriva Handihaler), which require you to place a capsule in the device immediately before each treatment.
 DPI capsules should NOT be swallowed.

-DPIs do not contain chlorofluorocarbon (CFC) or hydrofluoroalkane (HFA), but some contain tiny amounts of lactose.
+DPIs do not contain chlorofluorocarbon (CFC) or hydrofluoroalkane (HFA), but some contain small amounts of lactose.

-How to use a DPI — The instructions for using a DPI depend upon the individual type and brand.
+How to use a DPI — Instructions for using a DPI depend upon the individual type and brand.
 The following are general instructions.
 Consult the package insert with your device for specific instructions.

 ●Remove the cap.
 For single use devices, load a capsule into the device as directed.